YunoHost/doc/pages/01.administrate/06.overview/10.backups/backup.md

 [/ui-tab]
 [/ui-tabs]

 !
-Don't forget to store your backup in a different place than your server.
+Don't forget to store your backup in a different place to your server.

 !!!
 If you want, you can connect an external disk to your server so that the archives arrive directly on it.
-See this guide for [Add an external storage to your server](/external_storage)
+See this guide to [Adding external storage to your server](/external_storage)

 ### Testing

-You should regularly test your backups by at least listing the contents of the archives and checking the weight of the associated data.
+You should regularly test your backups by at least listing the contents of the archives and checking the size of the associated data.
 It is best to practice restoring regularly.
 ```bash
 # List the files
 tar -tvf /home/yunohost.backup/archives/ARCHIVE.tar | less